Belphonz/Starve-Style/docs/index.md

 - **A topic per page**
 - **Topics are organised within Scopes**
 - Each Page discussing an aspect of C++ Syntax and the rules that should be followed
-- <s>The Reasons for each Syntax will be stated in prose rather than being separated into specific sections.
-The aim is to increase understanding as the style should be internalised rather than blindly followed (This is Subject to Change).</s>

 ### <u>What is a Topic?</u>